humanwhocodes/humanfs/docs/using-impls.md

 An _impl_ contains the implementation for an humanfs runtime package.
 All of the filesystem calls are contained within an impl, and then that impl is wrapped by the `Hfs` class to create an `hfs` singleton for the runtime package.

 This separation of concerns, where the impl handles all the filesystem operations and the `Hfs` class handles everything else, allows you to swap impls at runtime.
-This ability makes hfs easy to test, as you can swap out the actual operations without needing to mock out entire JavaScript modules.
+This ability makes humanfs easy to test, as you can swap out the actual operations without needing to mock out entire JavaScript modules.

 ## The Basics